scm127/shopping-cart/README.md

 SENDER_ADDRESS=scm127@georgetown.edu
 ```

-# Run the Shopping Cart Python Script and follow the instructions to input product identifiers the desired products:
+# Run the Shopping Cart Python Script and follow the instructions to input product identifiers for the desired products:
 ```sh
 python shopping_cart.py
 ```